emberjs/rfcs/text/0432-contextual-helpers.md

 We also acknowledge that, so long as there are _implicit_ globals, we may never be able to truly unify global bindings with local ones, as implicit global bindings have a high risk of conflicting with HTML elements.
-Consider the built-in `input` helper, or an in-app `style` helper.
+Consider the built-in `input` helper, or an in-app `main` helper.
 If these were implicitly turned into global identifiers, they would conflict with the HTML elements with the same name: